emabre/capillary/README.md

 This software is a modification of the code PLUTO v.
 4.2 (August 2015), developed by Andrea Mignone, with the contribution of C.Zanni, B.Vaidya, T.Matsakos, G.Musicianisi, P.Tzeferakos, O.Tesilanu.
 # What is it?
 This is a folder containing some source files with the settings required to run some simulations of capillary discharges with PLUTO.
 It' won't work without the modified version of PLUTO that I made (PLUTO_capillary).
 In the process of making the present software I was helped by Alberto Marocchino, Stefano Atzeni, Andrea Mignone (I sincerely thank you all).
+# Watch the results...
+Here you find an animation of a [capillary discharge simulation](https://www.youtube.com/watch?v=lFhLoIHyymk)

 Emanuele Brentegani